Updated January 2020

 Dr. Collins also noted that this difference in INR range may stem from the types of patients who seek out in-home testing and shepherd it through the approval process.
 These patients are often highly motivated and invested in their healthcare.
 They take their treatments seriously, strictly adhering to their treatment plans.

 Are there any challenges to in-home testing?

 In-home testing is not for everyone, and it does come with challenges.

 One major issue is that the in-home testing machines can be less accurate than testing at a clinic.
 “It’s not as accurate as a hospital blood draw, but we have additional tools to ensure we’re getting the most accurate result,” said Dr. Collins.
 “We have policies in place to help with that.”

 Although self-testing machines are approved by the FDA, Brigham and Women’s Hospital tests the accuracy of the machines themselves.
 Dr. Collins has found that some of his patients’ machines can be up to 20-30% off in measuring INR levels.
 To counteract this, Brigham and Women’s Hospital compares the results of the patients’ first few in-home tests with tests taken at the clinic.

 Patients who self-test must also understand that they may have to return to the clinic for testing, if their INR levels are found to be high.

-As with all forms of treatment and testing, INR in-home testing has its challenges and benefits.
+As with all forms of treatment and testing, INR in-home testing has benefits and challenges.
 It’s not the appropriate testing method for every patient.
-If you are interested in pursuing in-home testing, talk to your doctor to learn about what options are best for you.
+Talk to your healthcare provider if you’re interested in pursuing in-home testing.